MRC Industry Collaboration Framework (ICF) - MRC

 Non-company collaborative partner seeking to share or access IP arising from the project

-If a non-company collaborative partner is seeking to share or access IP arising from the project, then collaborative projects with partners from the third sector and international universities may wish to use the questions on the ICF form to support the development of the governance of their project.
+If a non-company collaborative partner is seeking to share or access IP arising from the project, collaborative projects with partners from the third sector and international universities may wish to use the ICF application questions to support the development of the governance of their project.

 This includes arrangements for relative responsibilities, intellectual property rights, financial contributions and access to data.
 The application does not need to be submitted under the ICF.